 You should have:

-- You may have to take a postgraduate qualification (MSc or PhD) in a specialist subject and gain professional qualifications to progress in your career.
+You may have to take a postgraduate qualification (MSc) or Doctorate (PhD) (SCQF Level 12) in a specialist subject and gain professional qualifications to progress in your career.